SuperOfficeDocs/superoffice-docs/docs/document/cloud/g-suite/index.md

 * SuperOffice CRM Online
 * SuperOffice Federation Gateway (`http://superid.superoffice.com/`)
-* Google G Suite subscription
+* Google Workspace subscription
-* Google G Suite "Service account" with Google Drive
+* Google Workspace "Service account" with Google Drive

-To ensure the security and integrity of the documents stored in Google Drive, SuperOffice will store all documents on a single Google G Suite Account (the service account and "owner" of the document archive).
+To ensure the security and integrity of the documents stored in Google Drive, SuperOffice will store all documents on a single Google Workspace Account (the service account and "owner" of the document archive).

 While not required, SuperOffice recommends that a dedicated Google account is set up and used for this purpose.

-For SuperOffice Online to be able to use Google G Suite for storage, SuperOffice must first be authorized to access data stored in the organization’s Google Drive.
+For SuperOffice Online to be able to use Google Workspace for storage, SuperOffice must first be authorized to access data stored in the organization’s Google Drive.

-The authorization process will grant rights to an app registered with Google G Suite called "SuperOffice".
-This is the SuperOffice Federation Gateway that handles secure communication between Google G Suite, SuperOffice Online, and other parties (like SuperOffice Mail Link).
+The authorization process will grant rights to an app registered with Google Workspace called "SuperOffice".
+This is the SuperOffice Federation Gateway that handles secure communication between Google Workspace, SuperOffice Online, and other parties (like SuperOffice Mail Link).

 Read the [technical description][7].

-## What's the difference between a Google account and a G Suite account?
+## What's the difference between a Google account and a Google Workspace account?

-### What is G Suite?
+### What is Google Workspace?

-G Suite is a set of Google applications that brings together essential services to help your business.
+Google Workspace is a set of Google applications that brings together essential services to help your business.
 This is a hosted service that lets businesses, schools, and institutions use a variety of Google products -- including Email, Google Docs, and Google Calendar - on a unique domain (`www.yourcompany.com`).

-For instance, if you own the domain example.com and you sign up for G Suite services, everyone at your organization will get:
+For instance, if you own the domain example.com and you sign up for Google Workspace services, everyone at your organization will get:

 * A custom email address (user@example.com)
 * Tools for word processing